Asanim/s3-file-uploader/README.md

 This repository was created to address the need for handling multimedia uploads in a purely C++ application running as an AWS Greengrass component.
 While a similar implementation exists in Python (see [AWS Labs S3 File Uploader](https://github.com/awslabs/aws-greengrass-labs-s3-file-uploader)), this project demonstrates how to achieve the same functionality using C++ with the AWS SDK.

+Alternatively, this application may be run from a greengrass device standalone.
+It uses the greengrass certificates to interact with s3.
+Note: this application shall have the same permissions as the greengrass device it is run on.
+Hence, if the greengrass device does not have access to a S3 bucket this application shall not either.
+Refer to the following documentation for how to enable access: [Device Service Role](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-service-role.html)

 For further reference, examples using the AWS SDK can be found in the official documentation repository: [AWS SDK Examples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main).

 In theory, after performing the key exchange it is possible to write any application using the AWS SDK as a Greengrass component, as long as the edge device is configured with the necessary IAM permissions